reallyblaised/snakemake-tutorial/README.md

 The rest of the rules define the necessary rules necessary to generate the file paths above.
 Notice how we added a directory mid-path to specify the *stage* of the analysis, whilst effectively keeping the overall number and kind of dummy files generated at the beginning of this tutorial.
 We preserve the name of the individual files with each I/O operation, in each stage.
 The parent path is sufficient to map each file to the rule that generates it.

 Each ancestor rule to `all` has (at the very least - more on this later) the `input`, `output` and `shell` fields.
 These should be self explanatory.
-The name of the game is matching the wildcards in each path to enfore the desired dependency.
+The name of the game is matching the wildcards in each path to enforce the desired dependency.

 In `shell` we spell out a string specifying the bash command each job must execute: